Quabena/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 6-puts2.c - Is a C function that prints every other character of a string with the starting character.
-7-puts_half.c - Is a C function that prints half of a string 8-print_array.c - Is a C function that prints n elements of an array of integers
+7-puts_half.c - Is a C function that prints half of a string 8-print_array.c - Is a C function that prints n elements of an array of integers 9-strcpy.c - Is a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest